Axiidea: Burrows

 Burrows can be divided into two groups in terms of external characteristics, depending on the existence of a mound of sediment around the entrance of the burrow.
 These two groups can be further divided based on whether they contain plant material within the burrow.
 Burrows tend to be narrow, and can range from Y or U shaped in certain species, to intricate branching tunnels and deep wells in other species.

 Burrows can also differ within the classifications of external characteristics, based on the feeding mode for each organism.
 There are three general trophic groups that the families within the infraorder Axiidea can fall into.
 The first trophic group are the detritophages, or deposit feeders.
 The other two trophic groups are the drift catchers, which collect plant matter that drifts based on ocean currents, and the suspension feeders, which feed on plant matter that is suspended in the water.

 Drift catcher burrows tend to lack the external characteristic of the mound around the entrance of the burrow, and their burrows tend to be very deep and contain chambers that are filled with seagrasses and other sea debris.

 Suspension feeder burrows tend to be in the Y or U shapes, and also lack seagrasses and debris within them in contrast to the drift catchers; furthermore, the sediment within the lower parts of these burrows can also serve as food for the suspension feeders.

+The burrows created by detritophage species of Axiidea are more likely to change over the life of the organism than the burrows of filter feeders because detritophage species of Axiidea can build new passages and chambers over the course of their feeding.

 The feeding mode affects the burrow, because Axiidea consume amounts of sediment, and the sediment that is rejected makes up parts of the burrow.
 The seagrasses consumed by the Axiidea are therefore present in the burrows and provide a way to classify the species.
-The burrows created by detritophage species of Axiidea are more likely to change over the life of the organism than the burrows of filter feeders because detritophage species of Axiidea can build new passages and chambers over the course of their feeding.

 Each burrow is typically inhabited by one organism, however, certain species of Axiidea live in pairs.